vincentchoqueuse/personal_website/docs/source/tutorials/c_numpy.rst

 Implement your C function
 -------------------------

-First, we need to create a :code:`my_lib.c` file with a single function called :math:`my_cos`.
-The :math:`my_cos` function contains a for loop function to compute the cosine for each element of an input array :code:`*in_array`.
+First, we need to create a :code:`my_lib.c` file with a single function called :code:`my_cos`.
+The :code:`my_cos` function contains a for loop function to compute the cosine for each element of an input array :code:`*in_array`.

 .. code :: c